franciscob1218/civ6-multi-map-tacker/README.md

 # civ6-multi-map-tacker
-This Civ 6 mod will let you choose the type of map tack you want to place first then let you place then.
-This is to elimilate meeding to keep clicking into the map tack menu.
+This Civ 6 mod brings a Photoshop-style toolset to map tacks.
+Pick a tack type to use as your brush and place as many as you want in succession, or swap to the eraser tool to remove them with the same ease.